Why do I owe taxes as a non-resident?

 >> Official information on the website of the CRA here <<

-There are a few possible scenarios that come to mind:
+There are a few situations that may apply to you

-Officially, you have to change your address at the CRA every time you move.
+Officially, you’re required to update your address with the CRA every time you move.
 More information here.

-However, if you already filed a Canadian tax return for previous years, you must change the address in your CRA Account.
-If you want, you can register for the CRA account.
-Registration from outside Canada is very complicated and might involve a call to the CRA.
+If you have filed a Canadian tax return in previous years, you must update your address in your CRA Account.
+You can also register for a CRA Account if you don’t have one yet, though registering from outside Canada can be complicated and may require a phone call to the CRA.

 > Here is a helpful guide how to register for the online CRA Account <<